James “Jim” Franklin Fink, Sr., age 75, of Hancock, Md., passed away in his home on Friday, November 22, 2019.

 The family wishes to express thanks to Hospice of Washington County for all their help.
 “God Bless You All.”

 In lieu of flowers, donations in his name may be made to Hospice of Washington County, or the American Cancer Society.

 Arrangements were entrusted to the Grove Funeral Home, in Hancock.

 Online condolences will be accepted at www.grovefh.com

-To send flowers to James "Jim" Franklin Fink, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" Franklin Fink, Sr., please visit our floral store.